Expertcoderz-Laboratories/NullLandOpenSource/README.md

 ## Adonis CollectionServiceHandler Module
 An Adonis server plugin used in ECL projects for simplified management of CollectionService instances throughout the game.

-To implement, place Server-CollectionService under Adonis_Loader > Config > Plugins
+To implement, place Server-CollectionServiceHandler under Adonis_Loader > Config > Plugins